 Do you ever get those mixed bags of unshelled nuts?
 If so, then you are probably familiar with Brazil nuts, which are actually not botanically considered nuts at all.
 What are Brazil nuts then and what other Brazil nut tree info can we dig up?

 What are Brazil Nuts?

 The fruit takes about 14 months to mature once pollinated.
-The resulting fruit is quite large (4-6 inches across and weighing up to 5 pounds) and looks much akin to a coconut endocarp.
+The resulting fruit is quite large (4-6 inches (10-15 cm.) across and weighing up to 5 pounds or 2.3 kg.) and looks much akin to a coconut endocarp.
 Inside the hard, woody shell, 8-24 distinctly triangular seeds reside packed together just like orange segments.
 These seeds are what we refer to as Brazil nuts.
 Nuts, botanically speaking, are actually a hard-shelled indehiscent fruit like an acorn.

 Brazil Nut Tree Info

 At the end of this fruit capsule, there is a hole that allows the local agouti to gnaw the fruit open.
 They then eat some seeds and, like our squirrels, bury some for a later date.
 Some of the buried seeds become new Brazil nut trees.
 Sounds like this might be an easy method for procreation, but the fact is that the seed may have been buried in a shaded area and may wait in stasis for years until surrounding trees die and fall, allowing the sunlight to penetrate to where the seed is.